 A common question we get from clients is, “How often should I update my estate plan?”
-Life changes and laws changes, so we we certainly recommend reviewing your estate plan at least once a year.
+Life changes and laws change, so we certainly recommend reviewing your estate plan at least once a year.
 However, even we estate planning attorneys, who look at these documents every day, understand how easy it is to forego dusting off those documents.

 But we aren’t in the business of upselling our clients either.
 We aren’t going to recommend revamping your estate plan each year if you don’t need it.
 We take the time to thoroughly assess your goals, circumstances, and assets, then make a fair and honest recommendation on whether you need to amend your documents at all.
-However there are certain life occurrences that take place out of your control which would merit a prompt review and mostly likely an update to your current estate plan.
+However, there are certain life occurrences that take place out of your control which would merit a prompt review and most likely an update to your current estate plan.

 Do you have a new child or grandchild in your life?
 If so, did you only provide for specific children or grandchildren in your plan?
 Do you need to review the guardians named in your will?
 Even if you think you’re covered, you’ll want to consider the effects that the birth of a new loved one will have on your estate plan.